Online DDL improves several aspects of MySQL operation:

 Applications that access the table are more responsive because queries and DML operations on the table can proceed while the DDL operation is in progress.
 Reduced locking and waiting for MySQL server resources leads to greater scalability, even for operations that are not involved in the DDL operation.

-Online operations read less data into the buffer pool than table-copy operations, which reduces purging of frequently accessed data from memory.
+In-place operations read less data into the buffer pool than the table-copy operations, which reduces purging of frequently accessed data from memory.
 Purging of frequently accessed data can cause a temporary performance dip after a DDL operation.

 By default, MySQL uses as little locking as possible during a

 LOCK clause can be

 specified to enforce more restrictive locking, if required.
 If